Dobříš: Etymology

 The name was probably derived from the personal name Dobřech.

 Geography

 Dobříš is located about 15 km northeast of Příbram and 31 km southwest of Prague.
 Most of the municipal territory lies in the Brdy Highlands, but the town proper lies entirely in the Benešov Uplands.
 The highest point is the hill Studený vrch at 660 m above sea level.

-In the town there is a set of fishponds, fed by the stream Sychrovský potok and its tributary Trnovský potok.
-Notably, Huťský Pond is the location where muskrats, brought from North America, were first released in continental Europe.
+In the town there is a system of fishponds, fed by the stream Sychrovský potok and its tributary Trnovský potok.
+Notably, the pond Huťský rybník is the location where muskrats, brought from North America, were first released in continental Europe.

 History

 The first written mention of Dobříš is from 1252, when King Wenceslaus I signed a treaty with the Cistercian monastery in Plasy.
 Temporarily held by the noble Rosenberg family, King John of Bohemia had a hunting lodge erected at Dobříš.
 It was devastated during the Hussite Wars in 1421.

 After the Kingdom of Bohemia had passed to the Habsburg monarchy, Dobříš was given market town rights by King Ferdinand I in 1543, confirmed by his son and successor Emperor Maximilian II in 1569.
 The Dobříš estate was acquired by the German House of Mansfeld in 1630.
 After the local castle and a large part of the town were damaged by a fire in 1720, the family had the castle rebuilt into a Rococo style manor house.
 The estate was inherited by the Austrian Colloredo-Mansfeld dynasty in 1780.